It’s Finally Time For Me To Speak Out Against The Infected Blood Scandal That Stole My Father

 I’m sitting here waiting to board the flight home from my honeymoon.

 I open up the news app on my phone, and it hits me.
-Within seconds, tears are coursing down my face.
+Within seconds, tears are falling down my face.

 That’s what grief is like sometimes.
 One minute you’re fine, the next minute raw emotion hits you like a train.
 I’m sat in a deckchair, classic British, ‘jolly holidays’-style.
 I feel ludicrous, but thankfully nobody notices my eyes welling up.
 People are far too consumed with their own inner worlds to notice mine falling apart.